 Ready for a challenge?
 Of course you are— you’re a business owner after all.
 How about a challenge to establish and build business credit in less than two weeks?
-If you’re like many of the entrepreneurs we work with at Nav, building business credit is a task that’s been on your “to do” list for a while, but you’ve relegated it to the back burner more than once, and it’s simply not getting done.
+If you’re like many of the entrepreneurs we work with at Nav, building credit for your business is a task that’s been on your “to do” list for a while, but you’ve relegated it to the back burner more than once, and it’s simply not getting done.

-We’re going to make it easy for you by giving you 12 tasks to accomplish in 12 days.
-(Or you can space them out and cover them in 24 days— just don’t let them get put on that back burner again!)
+We’re going to make it easy for you by giving you 11 tasks to accomplish in 11 days.
+(Or you can space them out and cover them in 22 days— just don’t let them get put on that back burner again!)

 1. Make Sure Your Business Is Legit

-Making sure your business is set up legitimately is the most involved of the steps we’ll describe, but it’s important for a variety of reasons.
+Making sure your business is set up properly is the most involved of the steps we’ll describe, but it’s important for a variety of reasons.
 To build business credit, you need a business.
 While that may sound obvious, the vast majority of small businesses in the US operate as sole proprietors and many haven’t taken even basic steps to make sure their business looks (and is) legitimate in the eyes of lenders, suppliers and business partners.

 Make sure you have a business name that doesn’t infringe on others, or will get mixed up with others— including in credit reports.
 Also be sure you’ve decided on your business address (even if it’s your home address) and get a business phone number separate from your personal phone number.
 (Here are some inexpensive business phone number options.)

-2. Check Your Credit Status
+2. Check Your Credit

 Even if you haven’t done a thing to build business credit, your business may already be in the databases of commercial credit agencies.
 This is particularly true if you have formed a corporate structure or registered your business with your state; that information often makes its way to credit reporting agencies and starts your credit file.